Schaka/janitorr/README.md

 when they were or results were unpredictable when an invalid value was supplied.
 This is also one area where Jellyfin and Emby tend to be quite different.

+For those more familiar with Java/Kotlin, GraalVM and Spring:
+The reason the code looks a little messy and doesn't let Spring's magic with `@ConditonalOnProperty` is because native images don't support this (yet).
+Proxies are very limited and creating a `@Bean` inside a `@Config` doesn't produce working proxies for things like `@PostConstruct` and `@Cacheable` half the time.
+AOT also doesn't work exactly the same as native image deployment and thus is a lot harder to debug.

 ## Setup
+**The old registry at hub.docker.com is deprecated.
+Please use ghcr.io.**

-Currently, the code is only published as a docker image to [DockerHub](https://hub.docker.com/repository/docker/schaka/janitorr/general).
+Currently, the code is only published as a docker image to [GitHub](https://github.com/Schaka/janitorr/pkgs/container/janitorr).
 If you cannot use Docker, you're out of luck for now.

 Depending on the configuration, files will be deleted if they are older than x days.
 Age is determined by your grab history in the *arr apps.
 By default, it will choose the oldest file in the history.
 If any of your quality profiles allow for updates, it will